Azure/terraform-azurerm-aci-devops-agent/README.md

 #### Terraform ACI DevOps Agents - Deploy Linux agents in an existing virtual network

 The configuration below can be used to deploy Azure DevOps agents in Linux containers, in an existing virtual network.
+Windows containers are not yet supported in a container group deployed to a Virtual Network.

 ```hcl
 resource "azurerm_resource_group" "vnet-rg" {